Convergence properties of pseudo-marginal Markov chain Monte Carlo algorithms: Ordering of the marginal and pseudo-marginal algorithms

-exists and is finite, then $\var(f,\Pi) = \tau(f,\Pi) \var_{\mu}(f)\in[0,\infty)$. \end{definition} Lemma \ref{lem:asvar-expressions} in Appendix \ref{sec:spectral} shows that the limit in \eqref{eq:def-asvar} always exists (but may be infinite) and proves the relation between $\tau(f,\Pi)$ and $\var(f,\Pi)$.
+Lemma~\ref{lem:asvar-expressions} in Appendix \ref{sec:spectral} shows that the limit in \eqref{eq:def-asvar} always exists (but may be infinite) and proves the relation between $\tau(f,\Pi)$ and $\var(f,\Pi)$.
 We now show that a pseudo-marginal algorithm is always dominated by its associated marginal algorithm in terms of asymptotic variance.
 The result can be regarded as an extension of Peskun's approach \cite{peskun,tierney-note}.
 We point out in the proof what makes the result not straightforward.